maladon/docs/quickstart/lightbulb/README.md

-# Getting-started Guide: Simulate a Connected Lightbulb Using a Python Script
+# Lightbulb Quickstart

-In this guide, you will use a Python script to simulate a connected lightbulb.
-You will then create a development dashboard within Murano, where you can see temperature and humidity data from the device and have the ability to remotely turn the lightbulb on and off.
+In this quickstart you will use a Python script to simulate a connected lightbulb.
+You will then create a development dashboard within Murano where you can see temperature and humidity data from the device and have the ability to remotely turn the lightbulb on and off.

 # Requirements